KStateMachine/kstatemachine/docs/pages/transitions/transitions.md

 ## Inherit transitions by grouping states

-Suppose you have three states that all should have a transitions to another state.
-You can explicitly set this transition for each state but with this approach complexity grows and when you add fourth state you have to remember to add this specific transition.
-This problem can be solved with adding parent state which defines such transition and groups its child states.
-Child states inherit there parent transitions.
+Suppose you have three states that all should have a transition to another state.
+Defining it on each state individually is repetitive and error-prone when states are added later.
+The solution is to define the transition on a parent state — all child states **inherit** it automatically.

 ```mermaid
 ---